fivetran/dbt_aws_cloud_cost/README.md

 | [aws_cloud_cost__daily_product_report](https://fivetran.github.io/dbt_aws_cloud_cost/#!/model/model.aws_cloud_cost.aws_cloud_cost__daily_product_report)  | Daily view of each account's use of and associated costs from individual AWS products for each billing period.
 Built off of the daily overview model.  |
 | [aws_cloud_cost__daily_instance_report](https://fivetran.github.io/dbt_aws_cloud_cost/#!/model/model.aws_cloud_cost.aws_cloud_cost__daily_instance_report)  | Daily view of each account's use of and associated costs from different Amazon Elastic Compute Cloud (EC2) instances for each billing period.
 Built off of the daily overview model.  |

+### Materialized Models
+Each Quickstart transformation job run materializes 5 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ### How do I use the dbt package?